magnusbae/HelloBrick/README.md

 LeJOS EV3 Project`.
 In the next dialog, uncheck `Use default location` and select the location of your project.
 Select finish, and you should be ready to go.

+Note that if you create the project before specifying `EV3_HOME` as described in the previous section, the project will be created as a normal Java project, and the leJOS library will not be available.
+In this case, set the `EV3_HOME`, then right click on the project and select `leJOS EV3 -> Convert to leJOS EV3 project`.